Roberto919/abx_answers/README.md

 ## Answers
 1. Algorithm used
+    - Random forest
 2. Time-series of determined product-client-agency combination
     ![Screen Shot 2021-06-27 at 17 03 41](https://user-images.githubusercontent.com/48889991/123560725-a255c500-d769-11eb-947e-2b7cf401f98b.png)
 3. Metrics to support algorithm
+    - The model was selected due to its versatility and effectiveness
+    - I normally support the selection of an algorithm using a particular scoring parameter (e.g. accuracy) and comparing its value across different models (e.g. linear regression, decision tree, logistic regression) by using a magic loop.
+    - Due to the time constraints, I did not set up such magic-loop, therefore, no comparison is available.
 4. Sample of clients that represent agency
     - The agency for the analysis was selected based on the total currency demand value
         - The selected agency is = {